How Many Feet Is 180

 The Key Relationship: Feet and Inches

 The foundation of solving our problem lies in understanding the basic relationship between feet and inches.
 There are 12 inches in 1 foot.
-This simple fact is the key to converting inches to feet (and vice versa).
+Which means this simple fact is the key to converting inches to feet (and vice versa).
 Remembering this conversion factor is the first step towards mastering these types of problems.

 Step-by-Step Conversion: 180 Inches to Feet